-(i) the term "Sale of the Company" means (A) the sale, lease, transfer, conveyance or other disposition, in one transaction or a series of related transactions, of all or substantially all of the assets of the Company and its subsidiaries, taken as a whole, (B) the sale, transfer, conveyance or other disposition, in one transaction or a series of related transactions, of the outstanding equity securities, or (C) the merger, consolidation, recapitalization or reorganization of the Company with another person, in each case in clauses (B) and (C) above under circumstances in which the holders of the voting power of outstanding equity securities, immediately prior to such transaction, are no longer, in the aggregate, the "beneficial owners" (as such term is defined in Rule 1 3d-3 and Rule 13d-5 promulgated under the Securities Exchange Act of 1934, as amended), directly or indirectly through one or more intermediaries, of more than fifty percent (50%) of the voting power of the outstanding equity securities of the surviving or resulting corporation or acquirer, as the case may be, immediately following such transaction.
-A sale (or multiple related sales) of one or more subsidiaries of the Company (whether by way or merger, consolidation, reorganization or sale of all or substantially all assets or securities) which constitutes all or substantially all of the consolidated assets of the Company shall be deemed a Sale of the Company.
+(i) the term "Sale of the Company" means (A) the sale, lease, transfer, conveyance or other disposition, in one transaction or a series of related transactions, of all or substantially all of the assets of the Company and its subsidiaries, taken as a whole, (B) the sale, transfer, conveyance or other disposition, in one transaction or a series of related transactions, of the outstanding equity securities, or (C) the merger, consolidation, recapitalization or reorganization of the Company with another person, in each case in clauses (B) and (C) above under circumstances in which the holders of the voting power of outstanding equity securities, immediately prior to such transaction, are no longer, in the aggregate, the "beneficial owners" (as such term is defined in Rule 1 3d-3 and Rule 13d-5 promulgated under the Securities Exchange Act of 1934, as amended), directly or indirectly through one or more intermediaries, of more than fifty percent (50%) of the voting power of the outstanding equity securities of the company (whether by way or merger, consolidation, reorganization or sale of all or substantially all assets or securities) which constitutes all or substantially all of the company is assets or the Company.
 Notwithstanding the foregoing, no Sale of the Company shall be deemed to occur if a purchaser of or investor in the Company's assets or the Company's Units or the surviving entity or acquirer is an entity which is an affiliate of Sterling BRCC Coffee Holdings, LLC.

 4.2 Executive agrees and acknowledges that, in the course of Executive's employment with Company and in consideration of Executive's entering into this Agreement, the Company will provide Executive with access to certain of the Company's trade secrets, Confidential Information, and intellectual property.
 Executive acknowledges and agrees that the restrictions set forth in this Article IV are supported by sufficient consideration, have been negotiated in good faith, are reasonable in geographic and temporal scope, and are necessary, reasonable, and appropriate to protect the Company's value and goodwill, to protect its trade secrets, Confidential Information, and intellectual property, and to protect its relationships with customers and other entities.
-Executive further acknowledges and agrees that Executive shall not use any Confidential Information, special knowledge of the Business, or the Company's relationships with its customers and employees, all of which Executive will gain access to through Executive's employment with the Company, other than in furtherance of Executive's legitimate job duties.
+Executive further acknowledges and agrees that Executive will be performing services for the Company under this Agreement that are special, unique, and extraordinary.
+Executive agrees that Executive shall not use any Confidential Information, special knowledge of the Business, or the Company's relationships with its customers and employees, all of which Executive will gain access to through Executive's employment with the Company, other than in furtherance of Executive's legitimate job duties.
 Executive further acknowledges that:

-(b) the Business is highly competitive and the services to be performed by Executive for the Company are unique and national in nature;
+- (a) the Company is currently engaged in the Business; - (b) the Business is highly competitive and the services to be performed by Executive for the Company are unique and national in nature;